bitlogik/uniblow/README.md

     chains (external and internal change).

 ### Programming interface class

+The Uniblow software can also be used integrated in your services, as it provides a unified, multi-platforms and blockchain agnostic interface to manage many different wallets.
+By using the wallet class, this is as simple as :
+`ETH_wallet = wallet(0, 0, device)`, and you get the interface
+methods mentioned below.

 The coin wallet interface is simple and provides an abstraction layer for any underlying blockchain.